Happy Hippy Time

 "Fossi, have you heard about the concert?
 Let's split and make the scene," she tried to sway me, "We gotta do someth'n groovy before school starts back."

-I was worried what my parents might say, they always warned me about Ruby.
+I was worried what my parents might say.
+They were always warning me about Ruby.
 Said she was a wild child, flower girl.
 I envied her free spirit.
 You always knew where you stood with her, she didn't hold back what she was thinking or feeling.

-"I don't know Ruby, my parents will kill me if I just take off; and you know what the'd say if I dared ask permission!"
+"I don't know, Ruby, my parents will kill me if I just take off; and you know exactly what they'd say if I dared ask permission!"
 I groaned.

 "Bummer, you don't know what you're gonna miss, man!" she said with her cool talk, "Are you sure you don't wanna come along?
 Your favorite rock star stud is gonna be there; l-l-l-live, in concert!"

 I had never in my young life been to a live concert.
 To actually see my dream boat Jimmi Hendrix live on stage would blow my mind.
 I decided right then and there to pay the price just to see him strum that twangy guitar, especially to "Foxy Lady"!
 What could my parents do to me anyway, besides ground me.
 It was time I broke out of the mold and do something daring.
 Little did I know it would turn out to be the cultural musical event of the century!

 "When do we split?"
 I asked my good friend.